 OpenTrial - equity's guardian.

-THE CASE OF BARRY KEVIN GROSSMAN (possibly the most farcical on the planet, were it not so destructive; but justice finally wins through - Well Done Indonesia!)
+THE CASE OF BARRY KEVIN GROSSMAN (possibly the most farcical on the planet, were it not so destructive; but justice finally wins through, albeit at a heavy price)

 PLEASE NOTE: OPENTRIAL IS NOT IN A POSITION TO ENDORSE OR VOUCH FOR THE INDIVIDUALS WHOSE CASES WE DETAIL; BUT WE DO UPHOLD THEIR RIGHT TO FAIR LEGAL PROCESS